Caring for you as we would for ourselves

 Tear of the Anterior Cruciate Ligament (ACL) in the Knee

-The anterior cruciate ligament*A ligament is a small band of connective tissue that connects two bones to each other in the same joint. creates stability in the knee, in particular during rotational movements.
+The anterior cruciate ligament*A ligament is a small band of connective tissue that connects two bones to each other in the same joint.
+(ACL) is one of the main ligaments in your knee, connecting the femur (thigh bone) to the tibia (leg bone).
+It forms an “X” with the posterior cruciate ligament (PCL) inside the knee, helping to keep the joint stable, particularly during rotational movements.
 As a result, if it is torn the functional capacity of the joint is immediately limited.
 Most commonly only one ligament is torn, but it can also affect both.
 The tear can either be total or partial.

 Symptoms